It Only Takes One Minute To Discover If You’re Socially Intelligent On A Level Most People Can Never Reach

 Advertisement

+According to research, the test has shown good reliability and stability over time and has been validated across different cultural settings.
 A TikTok account shared a video detailing a test that tells you exactly how socially intelligent you are, and how accurately you can guess what emotions another person is feeling.
 According to the TikToker, Sam, the test is also used as a method of diagnosing autism.

 Advertisement

-The test consists of six multiple choice questions and requires you to determine the intent behind someone’s expression, using only the emotions that are shown in their eyes.
-Some are admittedly much more difficult to read than others and each gives you four options to choose from.
+The test consists of six multiple-choice questions and requires you to determine the intent behind someone’s expression, using only the emotions that are shown in their eyes.
+Some are admittedly much more difficult to read than others, and each gives you four options to choose from.

 1. Playful, comforting, irritated, or bored?